Ak23b/vision-based-attendance-system/README.md

 ## Acknowledgements

-- Inspired by various online tutorials on building attendance systems.
+- Inspired by various online tutorials on building attendance systems with web technologies.
+- Thanks to the open-source community for libraries like jsPDF and FileSaver.js.